LucreciaVeron/LucreciaVeron/README.md

 - Full-stack apps with **Node.js**, **Express**, **MongoDB**, **Sequelize**, and **React**
 - Interactive sites like search engines, calendars, calculators, and shopping carts

-> This course is helping me solidify my skills as a full-stack developer with a focus on modern JavaScript (MERN, Vue, etc.).
+> This course helped me solidify my skills as a full-stack developer with a focus on Modern JavaScript (MERN, Vue, etc.).

 ---